6 Top Tips for Transitioning To A Vegan Diet

 3. Check out local vegan restaurants

 I cannot recommend the website Happy Cow enough.
 It’s an easy to use online guide to find vegan/vegetarian friendly restaurants in your local area.
 One of the biggest tips I give to my client’s is to go out and eat!
 This is the best way to try a variety of new foods, textures and flavours (like tofu, tempeh and legumes) without the risk of having a cooking experiment go horribly wrong.
 Write down what dishes you like and use them for inspiration.
 When I was an omnivore I really enjoyed chicken curries, so I started trying to find vegan restaurants that had similar dishes.
 If you follow me on instagram (little plus @plantnutritionwellness) you would know my biggest quick and easy, go-to weekday meals is my tasty chickpea and tofu curry!
+Get started by reading our article on the Top 70 Vegan Restaurants In Brisbane.

 4. Try lots and lots of different milks (“mylks”)